 - Not fun to drive

-The Nissan Juke gives you the raised ride height of an SUV, but in the small porportions of a supermini.
-Changes for 2014 mean the new model now gets revised looks and more customisation options.
+The Nissan Juke gives you the raised ride height of an SUV with the small porportions of a supermini.
+An update in 2014 brought revised looks and more customisation options.

 The car's new diesel engine is very economical, while the hi-tech 1.2-litre petrol is also easy on fuel.
 The Juke is more fun to drive on road than much of the competition, although its stiff suspension means that it can be uncomfortable on UK roads.